Oaxaca City’s coffee shop scene seems to be growing by the day.

 It’s no surprise, then, that cafés with specialty coffee and organic coffee are present in Oaxaca City.
 And where good coffee goes, digital nomads tend to follow suit.

-Lots of coffee shops in Oaxaca have wifi.
+Lots of coffee shops in Oaxaca have wifi which is great for working on your laptop.
 Whether that is fast wifi is the big question.

 What are the best cafés in Oaxaca with wifi?
 Where can you drink a good coffee, eat a yummy snack or meal, and work away on your laptop for the afternoon?